-Santa Cruz Viru Viru (VVI) Airport
+Santa Cruz Viru Viru International Airport VVI

-With a long runway, and an estimated 0.8 million passengers a year, Viru Viru International Airport is hub to Boliviana de Aviaction and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
+With a long runway, and an estimated 0.8 million passengers a year, Viru Viru International Airport is hub to Boliviana de Aviacion and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
 American Airlines serves Viru Viru from Miami Airport.

 For tourist, hotel & transportation information go to the booth located in the Main Hall.
 The banks and ATMs accept Visa, Mastercard, American Express, Electron, Maestro & Cirrus.
-A foreign exchange service is available on the 2d floor of International Arrivals; duty-free shops and luggage storage are located in the connecting passage between the Main Hall and Domestic Arrivals.
+A foreign exchange service is available on level 2 of International Arrivals; duty-free shops and luggage storage are located in the connecting passage between the Main Hall and Domestic Arrivals.

 There are a number of places to eat and shop (duty-free is cheaper than anywhere else), as well as rental car facilities.